DataLab-Platform/DataLab/doc/features/signal/menu/edit.rst

     Delete all signals.

 Copy metadata
-    Copy metadata from currently selected image into clipboard.
+    Copy metadata from currently selected signal into clipboard.

 Paste metadata
-    Paste metadata from clipboard into selected image.
+    Paste metadata from clipboard into selected signal.

 Import metadata into signal
     Import metadata from a JSON text file.